FredKSchott/snowpack/docs/03-usage.md

 }
 ```

-#### Using snowpack.config.js
+#### Configuration via `snowpack.config.js`

-To generate parts of your configuration with Node.js, you may use a `snowpack.config.js` instead:
+To generate parts of your configuration with Node.js, you may use a `snowpack.config.js` file instead:

 ```js
 module.exports = {